otrosien/spring-statemachine-jpa-and-rest/README.md

 ## The State Machine

-The state machine is a simulation of an order fulfillment process, offering two different flows.
-One for pay-before-shipping (prepayment, paypal etc.), and one for ship-before-payment (cash-on-delivery, invoice).
+The state machine is a simulation of an order fulfillment process, offering two different flows: One for pay-before-shipping (prepayment, paypal etc.), and one for ship-before-payment (cash-on-delivery, invoice).

 The two flows are shown below.